SethZarko/tip-split/README.txt

 2. Create a profile and login
 3. Calculate the HST payable on the bill
 4. Select whether the tip is optional, or a mandatory gratuity fixed at 18%
-5. All for tip and bill percentage allocation to each customer
+5. Allow for tip and bill percentage allocation to each customer
+6. Display the overall total bill
-6. Save, store, and delete calculated tip slips in a user profile
+7. Save, store, and delete calculated tip slips in a user profile

 Dependencies: